 Molly Gordon

 Molly is a senior research scientist at NORC at the University of Chicago.
+She is a qualitative research expert focused on qualitative and mixed-methods studies in educational leadership, policy, and school improvement.
 She has extensive experience with managing qualitative data collection and analysis, and her field work includes conducting interviews, focus groups, observations, and document analysis.
-She utilizes both inductive (using an emergent framework to group the data and then look for relationships) and deductive (testing theory) techniques for analysis.
-She also has experience creating survey items and measures, as well as analyzing survey results.
-Molly has over 18 years of experience conducing applied research that is relevant, meaningful, and timely for practitioners.
+Molly utilizes both inductive and deductive techniques for analysis.
+She also has experience creating survey items and measures.
+Molly has over 20 years of experience conducting applied research that is relevant, meaningful, and timely for practitioners.
 She has presented her work to a variety of research, practice, and policy audiences.
-She is passionate about enhancing educational experiences and opportunities for children living in underserved communities.
+She is passionate about enhancing educational experiences and opportunities for all students.

 Her recent work has centered on leadership pipelines, how education policies are interpreted and enacted in practice, and how leaders influence school environments, build relationships and trust, and improve outcomes.
-She has disciplinary training in sociology, philosophy, and history of education, as well as in school organizational theory and development.
-Molly is an affiliated researcher with the UChicago Consortium on School Research.

 Prior to joining NORC, Molly worked at the UChicago Consortium on School Research where she served as co-PI on two studies investigating the long-term impacts of closing nearly 50 Chicago elementary schools in 2013 on families, school leaders, staff, and students.
 Molly led the qualitative portion of each study, which resulted in two policy- and practitioner-focused research reports as well as numerous presentations of the work.
 The studies were funded by the Spencer Foundation and the Chicago Community Trust.